Leslie Adkin

 George Leslie Adkin (26 July 1888 – 21 May 1964) was a New Zealand farmer, geologist, archaeologist, ethnologist, photographer, tramper and environmentalist.
 As an amateur scholar he made a significant contribution to the study of natural sciences in New Zealand.

 George Leslie Adkin, known as Leslie Adkin, was born in Wellington, New Zealand, the first child of seven of William George Adkin, a draper and his wife, Annie Denton.
 The Adkin family later moved to Levin to farm and Leslie was to complete his schooling by boarding at Wellington College.

 During his time as a boarding student Adkin developed an interest in collecting plants and rocks and also learnt to process his own photographs.
 His enthusiasm for photography never faltered during his lifetime and his large collection of negatives form a visual diary of his life and activities.

 After completing secondary school Adkin returned to the family farm in Levin.
 He combined his interest in geology with tramping and explored the Tararua ranges making the first recorded crossing from Levin to Masterton.
-His maternal grandfather, George Denton (naturalist), introduced him to the Wellington Philosophical Society and from 1910 he began to submit papers.
+His maternal grandfather, George Denton, introduced him to the Wellington Philosophical Society and from 1910 he began to submit papers.
 His second paper (delivered in 1911) recorded his (at the time controversial) belief that the five high Tararua valleys had been formed by glaciation.
 The debate this paper only served to encourage Adkin and he became even more meticulous in his research.

 In 1913 Adkin took over part of his father's farm.
 Adkin married Elizabeth Maud Herd, an accomplished violinist, pianist and painter, on 14 December 1914.
 They went on to have two children, Nancy and Clyde.
 Adkin continued to record his farming and family life in his photography.

 Although farming was his main occupation he continued to explore and helped start up the Levin-Waiopehu Tramping Club.
 When the sport of tramping became popular in the 1920s he became the acknowledged authority on the northern Tarauas.

 Adkin continued his research into geology but discoveries of archeological sites led him into archeology and ethnology.
 In 1926, Adkin provided photographs for Te Hekenga, an account of Māori life in Horowhenua and with the help of local Māori, he described and mapped hundreds of Māori sites between the Manawatu and Otaki rivers.
 Adkin followed the advice of a close friend, Elsdon Best, and joined the Polynesian Society and contributed his ethnological articles to the Polynesian Society Journal.